-FAIRNESS FOR FARMERS 2023 SPECIAL ORDER OF BUSINESS
+FAIRNESS FOR FARMERS 2024 SPECIAL ORDER OF BUSINESS

 Fair, open, and competitive markets are central to the health and wellbeing of the American economy and our democracy.
 For decades, the markets that farmers buy from and sell to, and the supply chains and infrastructure they rely on, have become increasingly consolidated and uncompetitive.
-There are high levels of corporate concentration and evidence of anticompetitive practices in sectors including meatpacking, seeds, crop protection, fertilizer, rail transportation, food retail, food distribution, and farm equipment manufacturing and repair.
+There are high levels of corporate concentration and evidence of anticompetitive practices in sectors including meatpacking, seeds, crop protection, fertilizer, rail transportation, food retail, food distribution, farm equipment manufacturing and repair, and sales of commodities.